kennylouie/bash-r-aws-framework/README.md

 ## background

 I am comfortable working with shell scripting and r.
 Although I understand there are other frameworks in place, I like to get into the nitty and gritty to make custom and basic level work that achieves a similar outcome.
-Overall, I use bash for file management on a linux server, while calling r to do the heavy lifting in analysis.
+Overall, I use bash for file management on a linux server, while calling r to do the heavy lifting in analysis (figure 1).
 I also love doing the server side work on aws servers to make use of the larger storage capacities and higher compute power.

 ## 1. case study: twitter mining and live analysis